This Summer Fruit Granola is a chunky, luxurious Sunday morning granola. You need nothing more than ice cold milk to make a feast out of this granola!

 Granola s a staple in our house, all four seasons long.
 When we run out, I make more, end of story.
 It’s always delicious, but usually a pretty routine affair, made up of whatever half-empty bags of nuts etc. happen to be in the cupboard that week.
 Every once in a while, though, it gets elevated to something special.

-The taking off point for this granola was some drop dead gorgeous dried fruit from one of the orchards at our farmer’s market.
+The taking off point for this summer fruit granola was some drop dead gorgeous dried fruit from one of the orchards at our farmer’s market.
 They dehydrate their ripe peaches, nectarines, plums, cherries and grapes right from their trees.
 I noticed a big box of it tucked away in a corner of the stand, and while all the buzz was around the fresh fruit, I scored some pretty amazing stuff.

 The fruit is bright colored and plump.
 It bears no resemblance to the bags of dried fruit in stores.
 I’m kicking myself for not stocking up on it, I really hope they have more next weekend.